Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Introduction

-More recently, Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro24-ICLR}, \citeyear{BabKiaRusGro24-NeurIPSWS-fewer}, \citeyear{BabKiaRusGro25-AAAI-master}) have investigated the properties of depthwise convolutional filters learned across all layers of depthwise-separable convolutional neural networks, as originally proposed by Howard {\em et al.\/} (\citeyear{HowZhuCheKalWanWeyAndAda17-arXiv}), with particular focus on the ConvNeXt architectures by Liu {\em et al.\/} (\citeyear{LiuMaoWuFeiDarXie22-CVPR}).
-Through unsupervised clustering techniques applied to millions of trained filters, they discovered that depthwise convolutional kernels can be categorized into a few distinct classes resembling Gaussian functions and their derivatives.
-Remarkably, these filter patterns demonstrate generality regardless of layer depth, network architecture, or training data domain.
-Through systematic greedy search methods, they further demonstrated that this diverse set of learned filters can without major loss of performance be reduced to a smaller set of just 8~so-called ``master key filters'', see Figures~\ref{fig-8-extract-filters}--\ref{fig-8-extract-filters-bluered} for two different ways of illustrating the same data.
+More recently, Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro24-ICLR}, \citeyear{BabKiaRusGro24-NeurIPSWS-fewer}, \citeyear{BabKiaRusGro25-AAAI-master}) have investigated the properties of depthwise convolutional filters learned across all the layers of depthwise-separable convolutional neural networks, as originally proposed by Chollet (\citeyear{Cho17-CVPR}) and Howard {\em et al.\/} (\citeyear{HowZhuCheKalWanWeyAndAda17-arXiv}), with particular focus on the ConvNeXt architectures by Liu {\em et al.\/} (\citeyear{LiuMaoWuFeiDarXie22-CVPR}) and Woo {\em et al.\/} (\citeyear{WooDebHuCheLiuKweXi23-CVPR}).
+Through unsupervised clustering techniques applied to millions of trained filters, they discovered that the depthwise convolutional kernels can be categorized into a few distinct classes, resembling Gaussian functions and their derivatives.
+Remarkably, these filter patterns demonstrate generality regardless of the layer depth, the network architecture, or the training data domain.
+Through systematic greedy search methods, they further demonstrated that this diverse set of learned filters can, without major loss of performance, be reduced to a smaller set of just 8~so-called ``master key filters'', see Figure~\ref{fig-8-extract-filters} and the first row in Figure~\ref{fig-8-filters-composed} for two different ways of visualizing the same data. \footnote{Concerning the visualizations of these filters, let us remark that that the actual scaling or the base levels of these filters is not regarded as essential for the functionality of the resulting deep networks in this study, since (i)~the scaling of the filters can both be propagated across the layers in the network hierarchy with maintained essential functionality regarding the computations and can also be compensated for by rescalings of the weights that combine the output from the different filters, and (ii)~the base levels of the filters can be compensated for with the bias terms in the linear combination of filter outputs before the non-linearity in each computational unit.
+Instead, for our approach, the spatial variations of the filters are regarded as providing the essence of the underlying computations, since these filter shapes determine how the local image information is to be combined between different spatial points in the image domain.}